sandeepkunwar/awesome-map-with-osmnx/README.md

 # awesome-map-with-osmnx
 Above map is created using OSMNX in python.
-This is the map showing roads in red clor and rivers in blue color in Kathmandu city of Nepal.
+This is the map showing roads in red colour and rivers in blue colour in Kathmandu city of Nepal.